NIWS slider

 • This variety was supremely coveted.

-• Unfortunately, their spectacular colors were not caused by genetics but by a virus named Mosaic that infected them.
+• Unfortunately, their spectacular colours were not caused by genetics but by a Mosaic virus that infected them.

 • During the peak of the mania, bulbs were sold for six times the average salary of that time.